Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 }
 ```

 Now let's check the *do..until* loop.
-Just like the *do.. while* loop, it runs at least once before the loop is terminated, and keeps running as long as the condition is false.
+Just like the *do..while* loop, it runs at least once before the loop is terminated, and keeps running as long as the condition is false.

 ```perl
 #!/usr/bin/perl